companyjson/spec/README.md

 # company.json

-An open specification for publishing authoritative organization information.
+An open proposal for publishing first-party organization information on the web.

 ## Status

 Early draft.
+The specification is not yet stable and may change based on implementation experience and public feedback.

 ## Website